Nutty

 If you’re a more advanced trader, you might be looking to trade with leverage (which is trading with money borrowed from a broker), and to use CFDs (contract for differences), which are types of strategies some brokers offer which allow you to make trades on the price of an asset going down.

-With Interactive Investor, you’ll pay an account fee, which is slightly different depending on which account you want, and then you’ll pay for each trade too – but you’ll get your first trade each month free!
+With interactive investor, you’ll pay an account fee, which is slightly different depending on which account you want, and then you’ll pay for each trade too – but you’ll get your first trade each month free!

 Account fee